An Identification and Dimensionality Robust Test for Instrumental Variables Models: Relevant Moment Bounds

 where \(\mu_i(r_i) = \Pi_i(\beta - \beta_0) + \frac{\Cov(\eps_i(\beta_0),r_i)}{\Var(r_i)}(r_i - \E[r_i])\) and \(\rho_i = \corr(\eps_i(\beta_0), r_i)\).
 Define \(\bar\Pi_i := \sum_{j=1}^n \tilde h_{ij} \tilde r_j\).
 Then, conditional on \(\tilde r\),

 The maximum of the normal density is proportional to the inverse of the standard deviation so it suffices to show that the variance in \eqref{eq:conditional-normal-density} is bounded away from zero.
-To this end, notice that under \Cref{assm:moment-assumptions,assm:local-identification}
+To this end, notice that under the moment bounds of \Cref{thm:feasible-local-power} and \Cref{assm:local-identification}

 By \Cref{lemma:sum-bound} to this gives that the conditional variance is also larger than \((1 -\delta^2)c^{-2} > 0\).

 \end{proof}

 \begin{lemma}[] Let \(X_1,\dots,X_n\) be random variables such that \(\E[X_i] = \mu_i\) and \(\E[(\sum_{i=1}^n X_i)^2] \leq C\).
 Suppose that for any \(i = 1,\dots,n\) there is a constant \(U\) such that